nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-Tech-savvy secondary school students in Singapore who to need to search for tutors and manage their tuition appointments, and prefer CLI over GUI.
+Tech-savvy secondary school students in Singapore who to need to search for tutors, manage their tuition appointments and academic records, and prefer CLI over GUI.

 **Value proposition**: